teambit/docs/docs/getting-started/12-version.md

 #### 1. Execute Build Pipeline

 To standardize component build and release pipeline each Environment defines a set of tasks to run when Bit needs to build each component.
-The default React environment used in this toturial has several tasks.
-If any of these tasks fail, Bit will fail the build process.
+The default React environment used in this tutorial has several tasks.
+If any of these tasks fail, the build process will be aborted.
+Learn more about the build pipeline [here](http://localhost:3003/docs/build-pipeline/overview).

 1. Compile.
 2. Test.